 But Akhenaten added two squares to this ancient grid system.
 The knees and naval remain at roughly the same points they were before.
 But an extra square was added at the chest and also the neck, creating the elongated look he was going for.

 But perhaps even Akhenaten got too freaked out by the artwork.
-Amarna art started off as extreme and highly exaggerated in its early phase.
+In its early phase, Amarna art started off as highly exaggerated and rather extreme.
 But later in Akhenaten’s reign, the two-dimensional art became less exaggerated.
 And later sculptures began to display surprisingly realistic and natural features.

-While never playing a major role in Amarna art, non-royals were typically much less exaggerated.
-But they still exhibited narrower shoulders, a larger butt and a fleshy belly area.
-And as we’ll go over below, some of these styles would persist after the Amarna period was officially over.
+While never playing a major role in Amarna art, the figures of non-royals were typically much less exaggerated.
+But they still exhibited narrow shoulders, a larger butt and a fleshy belly area.
+And as we’ll go over below, some of these features persisted for years after the Amarna period was officially over.

 Amarna Art's Origins in Luxor

 What makes Akhenaten’s actions so puzzling is that his ‘revolution’ occurred not in a period of decline and decadence.
-Amenhotep III’s reign is often considered to be the zenith of New Kingdom art and culture.
+Amenhotep III’s reign is often regarded as the zenith of New Kingdom art and culture.
 Furthermore, Egypt was in a state of relative peace and calm.